Duality of codes supported on regular lattices, with an application to enumerative combinatorics: Regular Supports and Duality

 \begin{proof} Property \ref{AAA} of Definition \ref{defmoreg} is immediate, and property \ref{BBB} can be proved by induction on $\rho_\mL(T)-\rho_\mL(S)$ using the definition of the M\"{o}bius function. \end{proof}

-\section{Regular supports and duality}
+\section{Regular Supports and Duality}

-In this section we propose a definition of regular support on a finite abelian group, and establish some properties that we need in the sequel.
-In particular, we show that a regular support on a finite abelian group $G$ induces a regular support on the character group $\hat{G}$.
+In this section we propose a definition of regular support on a finite abelian group, and establish some preliminary properties that will be needed in the sequel.
+In particular, we show that a regular support on a finite abelian group $G$ canonically induces a regular support on $\hat{G}$.

+As we will see in Section \ref{recover}, our definition of regular support generalizes both the Hamming and the rank support for codes endowed with the Hamming and the rank weight, respectively.
+This explains the use of the word ``support'' in this paper.

 \begin{notation} If $G$ is a group, $\mL=(L,\le)$ is a poset and $\sigma: G\to L$ is any function, then for all $S \in L$ we set $G_\sigma(S):=\{ g \in G : \sigma(g) \le S\}$. \end{notation}